15-440/website/index.md

 ## Course Information

-- This semester (Fall 2020), the course will follow closely along the previous Fall versions of this course.
+- This semester (Fall 2022), the course will follow closely along the previous Fall versions of this course.
 In particular, the projects will use the Go programming language.
-- This semester (Fall 2020), lectures are going to be on {{ site.course.time }} online via Zoom.
+- This semester (Fall 2022), lectures are going to be on Tuesdays and Thursdays in two sections.
+Section 1 will take place from 10:10AM-11:30AM in GHC 4401.
+Section 2 will take place 11:50AM-1:10PM in DH 1212.
 - All class communication happens on the 15-440 Piazza forum.
 For longer discussions with TAs and to get help in person, we strongly encourage you to come to office hours.
-If you need to contact us via email, please email individual TAs.
+If you need to contact us via email, please use the staff email address for the course.
 - The course content and deadlines for all assignments will be listed in our syllabus.

 <!-- Course Staff -->